Skip to main content

 Eligibility

-• This competitive funding opportunity is meant for implementation-ready projects.
-Eligible projects include: conservation, reuse, above-ground storage, below-ground storage, streamflow protection or restoration, water distribution, conveyance or delivery systems, and other water resource development projects that result in economic, environmental, and social/cultural public benefits.
+• This competitive funding opportunity is intended for implementation-ready projects.
+Funds may be used for final design and implementation costs, but not for planning or preliminary design work.
+Eligible projects include: water conservation, water reuse, above-ground storage, below-ground storage, streamflow protection or restoration, water distribution, conveyance or delivery systems, and other water resource development projects that result in economic, environmental, and social/cultural public benefits.

-• Any local government, Indian tribe, or person may apply for funding.
+• Any local government, Indian Tribe, nonprofit organization, or person may apply for funding.

-• If an applicant or co-applicant is required to have a Water Management and Conservation Plan (WMCP), the plan must be submitted to the Water Resources Department and receive approval prior to the application due date.
+• If an applicant or co-applicant is required to have a Water Management and Conservation Plan (WMCP), the plan must be submitted to the Water Resources Department at the time of application and receive approval prior to the funding decision date.

 Available Funding